whamcloud/Online-Help/docs/Install_Guide/ig_ch_05_install.md

 file system manually, without Integrated Manager for Lustre software.
 Other installations may opt to deploy and configure a Lustre file system and then later install Integrated Manager for Lustre software to be used in Monitor-only mode.
-The overall release tarball is {{site.package_name}}.tar.gz.
 To deploy and configure Lustre manually, see [Installing and Configuring Lustre Manually](ig_ch_08_manual_install).

 For information regarding installing and configuring Lustre, see Part II